Missed the Leonid meteor shower? A better one, the Geminids, is next month.

 Most years feature a trickle of meteors, but the show is famed for its periodic “meteor storms.”
 In 1966, a “blizzard” of shooting stars rained down on the night side of Earth, with meteor rates approaching 100,000 meteors or more per hour.
 That’s 20 to 30 per second.
 The sky was aglow with shooting stars.

 It was an apocryphal but real display that lasted a few hours before vanishing with the breath of dawn.
-While a pair of impressive meteor outbursts occurred in 1999 and again in 2001, no such prolific Leonid meteor storms are predicted in our lifetimes.
-Still, the Leonids do produce occasional fireballs, or shooting stars brighter than the planet Venus, which are a sight to behold.
+While a pair of impressive meteor outbursts occurred in 1999 and in 2001, no such prolific Leonid meteor storms are predicted in our lifetimes.
+Still, the Leonids do produce occasional fireballs, or shooting stars brighter than the planet Venus.
 NASA’s All-Sky Fireball Network has recorded numerous fireballs across the country each night this week.

 The Geminids, on the other hand, don’t produce meteor storms, but they are reliably among the best meteor showers of the year.
 “Zenithal hourly rates,” an idealized number that calculates how many meteors pass over a clear, unobstructed location beneath a dark sky, routinely range from 75 to 125.
 Realistically, that means you’ll probably spot 20 or 30 per hour under ideal conditions.